 Medicare is the federal government’s way of providing healthcare assistance to the eligible members and those people who need it most.
 For the Medicare Vision Benefits, the government has numerous programs and healthcare coverage to ensure that the people have good eyesight.

-In this regard, there are Medicare vision benefits for eligible and their beneficiaries.
+In this regard, there are Medicare vision benefits for those who are eligible and their beneficiaries.
 Among the most common information that you need to know about the Medicare vision benefits are the following:

 Who is Eligible